livmackintosh/matrix-sdk/README.md

 * Uses ReaderT to provide runtime configuration and dependencies thoughout the API.

+* Monoid instance for State allowing for type-safe immutable appends of state updates

 * The client API and the bot framework are separate to allow for these to to be re-used independently and to allow for custom bots using this project.